 Our analysis establishes two main findings.
 First, cities elevated to subnational capitals enjoy significant advantages that persist in the medium run and spill over to nearby cities.
-Our data indicate that economic activity, as proxied by light intensity, in new capital cities increases by 15.7-25% five years after a reform, depending on the specification.
+Our data suggest that economic activity in new capitals, as measured by the light intensity in the urban core, increases by 13.9-22.3% five years after reform, depending on the specification.
 The event-study estimates suggest that it takes about two years for these effects to materialize and then gradually increase until five years after the change in status.
-Furthermore, the benefits of being proximate to a capital city extend to both the larger agglomeration and surrounding cities.
-We find that cities within 100 km of the new capital benefit positively, while there is no evidence of negative spillovers to non-capital cities.
-Second, we find that the capital city premium varies based on the size of the territory governed by the new capital city and that political status complements favorable locational fundamentals.
+Capital cities also expand their horizontal footprint by about 9.8-15.5% more than non-capital cities.
+The growth of the larger agglomeration, which combines the increases in light intensity of the core and periphery of a city, follows a qualitatively and quantitatively similar pattern to that of the core.
+Furthermore, the benefits of proximity to a new capital city extend to the surrounding cities.
+We find that cities within 100 km of the capital benefit positively, while there is no evidence of negative spillovers to non-capital cities.
+Second, we find that the capital city premium varies with the size of the territory governed by the new capital city and that political status complements favorable locational fundamentals.
 Our analysis shows that locating subnational capitals in areas with better economic fundamentals, particularly better internal market access, has a larger impact on city growth than locating them in areas suitable for agriculture.
-This indicates that politics plays a powerful role in shaping the location of economic activity but also that policymakers are constrained in using administrative reforms to shift economic activity toward the hinterland.
-Our additional results show that the capital premium dissipates slowly after cities lose their elevated status.
+This indicates that politics can play a powerful role in shaping the location of economic activity but also that policymakers are constrained in using administrative reforms to shift economic activity to the hinterland.
+Additional results show that the capital premium dissipates slowly after cities lose their elevated status.

 We use long-difference specifications to better understand the effects of capital status on economic activity.
 We find that increases in population density account for about two-thirds of the effect of increases in light intensity.
 The evidence for per capita effects is weaker and subject to measurement error.
 We also find a modest increase in urban built-up (i.e., housing and infrastructure).
-To validate these results and to gain more insight into the effects of political status on individual-level and household-level outcomes, we compare residents of capital cities with those of non-capital cities using data from the Demographic and Health Surveys (DHS).
+To validate these results and gain more insight into the effects of political status on individual-level and household-level outcomes, we compare residents of capital cities with residents of non-capital cities using data from the Demographic and Health Surveys (DHS).
 We find that residents of capital cities have higher asset accumulation, better access to electricity, higher educational attainment, and lower infant mortality than residents of other comparably dense cities in the same region.
 This pattern is robust to the exclusion of recent migrants to capital cities, except for educational attainment, where selective migration plays a larger role.
-Together with the evidence of spillovers, these results suggest that the investments associated with cities becoming capitals promote local and regional development more broadly.
+Together with the evidence of spillovers, these results suggest that the investments associated with cities becoming capitals likely promote local and regional development more broadly.